 In participants with chronic, stable HIV infection the frequencies of solicited local and systemic adverse reactions were similar to or lower than those observed for all participants 16 years of age and older.

-In clinical studies, the adverse reactions occurring in <10% of participants 16 through 55 years of age following any dose were injection site redness (9.5%), nausea (1.4%), malaise (0.7%), lymphadenopathy (0.5%), asthenia (0.4%), decreased appetite (0.2%), hyperhidrosis (0.1%), lethargy (0.1%), and night sweats (0.1%).

-In clinical studies, the adverse reactions occurring in <10% of participants 56 years of age and older following any dose were nausea (1.0%), malaise (0.5%), asthenia (0.3%), lymphadenopathy (0.2%), lethargy (0.2%), decreased appetite (0.1%), hyperhidrosis (0.1%), and night sweats (0.1%).

 Unsolicited Adverse Events

 Overall, 11,253 (51.1%) participants in the COMIRNATY group and 11,316 (51.4%) participants in the placebo group had follow-up time between ≥4 months to <6 months after Dose 2 in the blinded placebo-controlled follow-up period with an additional 1,778 (8.1%) and 1,304 (5.9%) with ≥6 months of blinded follow-up time in the COMIRNATY and placebo groups, respectively.